Kyoto Tea Country

 Access

-From Tanakura Station on the JR Nara Line, take the Kizugawa City Community Bus (weekdays only), get off at "Kanimanjiguchi" bus stop, then walk for 5 minutes.
+-From Tanakura Station (JR Nara Line), take the Kizugawa City Community Bus (weekdays only), get off at Kanimanji-guchi, and walk for about 5 minutes

 Business Hours